-From the statistics thus far, it is considered that the footfall has been stable and comparable to 2018.
+From the statistics thus far, it is considered that the footfall has been stable and comparable to 2019.
 There have been a number of factors which have impacted figures at times of the year.
-Good weather in the summer months provided increased footfall in house, the figures within the WVIC's performance is largely consistent with other main attractions within the Town such as Warwick Castle which has experienced a number of factors which have made footfall challenging this year including political uncertainty with Brexit, a slight reduction in overseas visitors.
-Although from qualitative statistics and information there has been an increase in UK visitation during 2019.
+Good weather in the summer months provided a relatively stable footfall in house, the figures within the VIC's performance is largely consistent with other main attractions within the Town such as Warwick Castle which has experienced a number of factors which have made footfall challenging over the last two years year including political uncertainty with